Yoga Teacher Training in India

 Yoga Guru Mahi ERYT 500 ERYT 200

-When Mahi was eleven, his family members, being all Brahmins, taught him yoga.
-The whole family belonged to the highest class of Indian society, therefore focusing on the spiritual development of a human.
+When Mahi was eleven, his family members, being all Yogis, taught him yoga. therefore focusing on the spiritual development of a human.
 For example, Mahi’s father was a disciple of Sri Ramana Maharishi’s student.
 However, not only family members influenced Mahi on his way!
 He spent a lot of time learning hatha yoga, bhakti yoga, meditation and karma yoga with monks and swamis.By turning eighteen, Mahi went around India to continue his development on the yoga path, staying in Mysore, Bangalore, Rishikesh and some other places, absorbing different styles of teaching.
 However, it was never enough, so he went to senior Iyengar teachers, learning how to focus on technical aspects of hatha yoga alignments and anatomy.
 Read More